ahsanbulbul/IUTCipherQuest2024/IUTCipherQuest2024/Solutions.md

 This type of problem is called OSINT, Open Source Intelligence, an analysis of data gathered from open sources.

-Seeing this photo, what you can do is that search it in Google image search which is a powerful image search tool.
+After Seeing this type of question, what you can do is that search it in Google image search which is a powerful image search tool.